-He is a Senior Examiner, Trainer and Moderator for the London College of Music ( at the University of West London), travelling, since 1989, to many centres in UK, Europe, North and South America, Africa and S.E.Asia.
-He continues to enjoy this work, drawing on his long experience of music-making and working with young people.
+He was a Senior Examiner, Trainer and Moderator for the London College of Music ( at the University of West London) from 1989 to 2023, travelling to many centres in UK, Europe, North and South America, Africa and S.E.Asia.
+He very much enjoyed this work, drawing on his long experience of music-making and working with young people.

 As a conductor he has given performances of many large-scale choral works, orchestral works, operas and musicals.
 He has directed three chamber choirs, including Chanticleer and Hitchin Orpheus Choir.
 His performing experience with piano, organ, harpsichord, trumpet, trombone and guitar also informs his composing work.